stolenvw/Discord-Valheim_Bot/README.md

 # Valheim-Discord_Bot
 Valheim discord bot originally based off of [ckbaudio's valheim-discord-bot](https://github.com/ckbaudio/valheim-discord-bot) with a lot of changes.

+## UPDATE 12/6/2022:
+New version will be coming out sometime this week.
+*discord.py updated to version 2.1.0*
+*Bot now uses slash commands, instead of !prefix*
+*Updated for crossplay and Mistlands*
+*Bot logging to logfile, USEDEBUGCHAN setting outputs stuff from the logfile to BUGCHANNEL_ID*
+*Other dependencies also updated to newest version*

 ## Setup:
 **Working MySQL server is needed for this bot.**
 `pip install -r requirements.txt` To install Pyhton requirements.